 - UDP (User Datagram Protocol): UDP is the fastest of the two options.
 Packets are sent without any confirmation, which improves speed but also may not be as reliable.

 By default, OpenVPN UDP would be the better choice because it offers superior performance over OpenVPN TCP.
 If you are having connection problems, however, switch to TCP for more reliability.

 TCP is often used for obfuscating VPN traffic to look like regular HTTPS traffic.
 This can be done by using OpenVPN TCP on port 443, with the traffic routed in TLS encryption.
 Many VPN providers offer various forms of obfuscation to defeat VPN blocks, and most utilize OpenVPN TCP.

 Note: to see how WireGuard outperforms OpenVPN in real-world tests, just check out our IPVanish vs NordVPN report.
 Here we have speed tests with NordVPN using WireGuard against IPVanish using OpenVPN.
 And the difference was huge.

-What is the best VPN protocol?
+What is the best VPN protocol for your use case?

-As noted in my overview of the best VPN services, there is no one-size-fits all solution for every person.
+As noted in my overview of the best VPN services, there is no one-size-fits-all solution for every person.
 This applies to choosing a VPN service and also selecting a VPN protocol.
 The best protocol for your situation will depend on a few different factors: